 All these ratio combined results in the Overall Gearing Ratio of the power train:

-Changing any of these parts or changing the rear wheel tire's dimensions will effect speed and / or torque results.
+Changing any of these parts or changing the rear wheel tire's dimensions will affect speed and / or torque results.
 All of these changes can be simulated by using the GC by changing involved gearing fields.
-To be able to do this correct, all ratio, sizes and RPM's are necessary input.
+To be able to do this correct, all ratio, sizes and RPM's are mandatory input.

 primary drive is the ratio between the engine's crankshaft and the incoming shaft